gameblabla/pc98sndpmdtools/README.md

 PC-98 Music PMD conversion tools
 =================================

-Conversion tools for PMD on the PC-98.
+Conversion tools for use with PMD on the NEC PC-9801/9821.

 - WAV2PC8

 Converts any 16-bits signed little endian MONO WAV file to ADPCM 4-bits PC8/SPB OPNA file.
 This also adds padding if the file is not 32 bytes aligned to avoid issues with playback.

-- PC8toPPC.py
+- PC8toPPC

 PPC Packer for PC8 files.
 You can add as many as 255 of them in a single file as long as the filesize does not exceed 256kb.